Azaki21421/Interface-control/README.md

  - Improve error handling when managing interfaces and routing traffic.
 4. Cross-Platform Support:
  - Extend functionality to support other operating systems like Linux and macOS.
+5. Configuration for created interface:
+ - Add posibility to modify created network interface in app

 # Dependencies
 - ```psutil```: For retrieving system and network interface information.